ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

-To Preserve Fence Posts.
+To PrEsERVE FeNCE POsts.

-Some oue who has tried it, says:
+Some one who has tried it, says:
 &quot;I discovered many years ago that
 wood could be made to last longer
 than iron in the ground, but thought
-the process so simple and inexpen­
+the process so simple and inexpen-­
-sive that it was not worth while mak­
+sive that it was not worth while mak-­
 ing any stir about it.
 I would as
-soon have poplar, basswood, or quak­
+soon have poplar, basswood, or quak-­
 ing ash, as any other kind of timber
 for fence posts.
 After having been
 set seven years they were as sound